Fallout from riot, virus leaves toxic mood on Capitol Hill - WTMJ

 “The mood is toxic,” said Rep. Rodney Davis, R-Ill.
 “I mean, it really sucks to be in the minority, but it’s really worse when there’s just such a high partisan temperature.”

-It came to a pressure point this week when a dozen Republicans voted against awarding the Congressional Gold Medal to law enforcement who defended the Capitol, in part because the resolution mentioned the “insurrectionists” who attacked the “temple” of American democracy.
+It came to a pressure point this past week when a dozen Republicans voted against awarding the Congressional Gold Medal to law enforcers who defended the Capitol, in part because the resolution mentioned the “insurrectionists” who attacked the “temple” of American democracy.
 Democrats were stunned.

 Despite the charged atmosphere, the House is forging ahead with Biden’s agenda, the Democratic majority ushering the $1.9 trillion virus relief bill into law without support from a single Republican.
 The tensions are delaying, but not stalling, fast action on voting rights, gun background checks and other legislative priorities, but leaving the potential for bipartisanship with Biden an open question.